 Directed by Jafar Panahi and Mojtaba Mirtahmasb.

-In 2010, Iranian filmmaker Jafar Panahi was arrested by the government and taken by fifteen plain clothes officers from his home along with his wife, daughter and fifteen guests — including prominent filmmaker Mohammad Rasoulof — to Evin Prison in northwestern Tehran, a place nicknamed “Evin University” for housing a great number of intellectuals and political prisoners.
+In 2010, Iranian filmmaker Jafar Panahi was arrested by the government and taken by fifteen plainclothes officers from his home along with his wife, daughter and fifteen guests — including prominent filmmaker Mohammad Rasoulof — to Evin Prison in northwestern Tehran, a place nicknamed “Evin University” for housing a great number of intellectuals and political prisoners.
 Panahi has always been an outspoken supporter of the opposition and because of that was convicted for “assembly and colluding with the intention to commit crimes against the country’s national security and propaganda against the Islamic Republic.”
 The Islamic Revolutionary Court then sentenced Panahi to six years of imprisonment with a 20-year ban on making films, writing screenplays, leaving the country and giving interviews.

 Under house arrest while awaiting the result of his appeal, Panahi decides to document his life and begins to film himself in his apartment.
 We see him having breakfast in front of his camcorder and later talking on the phone with his lawyer, who acknowledges that the court rulings are 100% political and not at all legal, and that it could be possible to lift the ban and reduce his sentence, even if imprisonment is a certainty.
 Panahi calls his friend and fellow filmmaker Mojtaba Mirtahmasb and asks him to come and help him document the film he was planning to make before his arrest.
 He tells Mirtahmasb to make sure that no one knows he is coming, for fear of what might happen.
 There is a whole secretive mood since they know what they are doing is dangerous and there could be terrible consequences if they got caught.

 Once Mirtahmasb arrives there, Panahi is feeling inspired by his own films to make a “behind the scenes of Iranian filmmakers not making films,” as Mirtahmasb puts it.
 It is great to see the two directors deciding how to proceed, first with respect to technical matters (such as any need for additional light or the level of overexposure) and then how to elaborate the geographic conditions inside the apartment so that Panahi can narrate the screenplay that he wrote but was refused (like other previous ones) by the Ministry of Culture and Islamic Guidance.
-Panahi recreates the set in his living room and tells the camera in details how he planned to make a film that never was and probably never will be — which should be fascinating to anyone who loves Cinema and is interested in having a peek into an artist’s creative process.
+Panahi recreates the set in his living room and explains to the camera in details how he planned to make a film that never was and probably never will be — and this should be fascinating to anyone who loves Cinema and is interested in having a peek into an artist’s creative process.

 If there is something that Cinema has proven many times, it is that it can be a door to infinite possibilities, and even though we are not watching the actual film that Panahi had in mind when he wrote his screenplay, This Is Not a Film ends up offering a lot more by showing us the making of an unmade film and its implications — especially concerning the nearly nonexistent freedom of speech that an artist is allowed to have in a country dominated by religious values.
 This Is Not a Film is definitely a film, and it is revealing to see Panahi question himself and what they are doing by admitting that “if we could tell a film, then why make a film?”
 Moments like this elevate the project to something also human, while at the same time calling into question what makes a true narrative (“I feel what we are doing here is also a lie,” he says).